You can buy a pregnancy test at a pharmacy. Large grocery shops also sell pregnancy tests.

 Ministry of Social Affairs and HealthInformation on maternity and child health clinic servicesLink redirects to another website

 If you apply for pregnancy leave from your employer, you will need a pregnancy certificate.
 You will get it from the maternity clinic when your pregnancy has lasted at least 154 days, which is about five months.

 You will also need the certificate if you apply for a maternity grant and pregnancy allowance from Kela.

-Read more about family leave on the InfoFinland page Family leave.
+Read more about family leave on the InfoFinland page Holidays and leaves.

 Private maternity clinics